 Before you can start investing, you’ll need to choose the fund and index into which you want to put your money.

 Start by identifying a fund provider who offers the kind of investment options you’re looking for.
-Alternatively, you can choose to get your index funds from various providers.
-However this does require some additional time and effort.
+Alternatively, you can choose to get your

 Next, figure out which index you want to invest in.

 2. Research investment details and requirements

 To get started with a mutual fund investment, you might need a sizeable upfront investment—often, a few thousand dollars.
 Make sure you understand the requirements that apply to the funds in which you’re interested.